Gary Brightwell

-Gary Brightwell Jr. (born February 28, 1999) is an American football running back for the New York Giants of the National Football League (NFL).
-He played college football at Arizona.
+Gary Brightwell Jr. (born February 28, 1999) is an American professional football running back.
+He has previously played in the NFL for the New York Giants and Cleveland Browns.
+He played college football for the Arizona Wildcats.

-High school
+Early life

 Gary graduated in 2017 from St. Frances Academy in Baltimore.
 His senior season he served as team captain and was First-team all-conference and first-team All-State MIAA.
 He averaged 6.7 yards per carry as a senior rushing for 519 yards and eight touchdowns on 78 carries.

+College career

+In his time at Arizona, Brightwell rushed for over 1,300 yards and had nine rushing touchdowns.

 Professional career

-2021
+New York Giants

-Brightwell was drafted by the New York Giants in the sixth round, 196th overall, of the 2021 NFL Draft.
+Brightwell was selected by the New York Giants in the sixth round, 196th overall, of the 2021 NFL draft.
 On May 13, 2021, Brightwell officially signed with the Giants.
-On December 30, 2021, Brightwell was placed on Injured reserve after suffering a neck injury.
+On December 30, 2021, Brightwell was placed on injured reserve after suffering a neck injury.

-2022

-Brightwell had his first career rushing touchdown in Week 5 against the Green Bay Packers in the 27-22 victory.
+Brightwell had his first career rushing touchdown in Week 5 against the Green Bay Packers in the 27–22 victory.
+In the 2022 season, Brightwell appeared in all 17 games.
+He totaled 31 carries for 141 rushing yards and one rushing touchdown.

+Brightwell entered the 2023 season third on the running back depth chart.
+He suffered a hamstring injury in Week 7 and was placed on injured reserve on October 28, 2023.
+He was waived with injury designation on May 30, 2024.

+Jacksonville Jaguars

+On August 3, 2024, Brightwell signed with the Jacksonville Jaguars.
+He was waived on August 27.

+Cleveland Browns

+On August 29, 2024, Brightwell was signed to the Cleveland Browns practice squad.
+He was promoted to the active roster on September 21.
+Brightwell was waived by the Browns on October 1, and re-signed to the practice squad.
+He was released on October 29.

+Cincinnati Bengals

+On November 11, 2024, the Cincinnati Bengals signed Brightwell to their practice squad.
+He signed a reserve/future contract on January 7, 2025.

+On August 26, 2025, Brightwell was released by the Bengals as part of final roster cuts.